100 Binance Auto-Invest Trades: How to Read a 60-Day Review (Illustrative Case)

 | below -10% | 4 | 4% |

-Sixty-six percent of the trades closed green.
-That sounds nice, but notice this: the four outlier trades sitting beyond the left tail of the distribution all came from basket D, the AI-picked one.
-We will pick those apart in section 4.
-What the distribution actually tells us is this: in 60 days, regardless of which basket, the vast majority of Auto-Invest trades cluster inside ±5%.
+In this illustrative distribution most trades close green.
+That sounds nice, but notice this: the worst few trades in the left tail tend to come from basket D, the AI-picked one.
+We pick those apart in section 4.
+What the distribution actually tells us is this: in a window like this, regardless of which basket, the vast majority of Auto-Invest trades cluster inside ±5%.
 Auto-Invest is not a tool for making big money — it is a tool for spreading out your entry points.

 3. Performance by Basket #